nodejs/release-cloudflare-worker/docs/deploy.md

 ## Staging

-This worker is deployed to staging every time a pr is merged into the main branch.
+This worker is deployed to staging every time a pull request is merged into the main branch.

 ## Prod